samuelkeir98/WebCheckers/docs/DesignDoc.md

 ### Purpose
 > Provide a very brief statement about the project and the most important user group and user goals.

+This project is about creating a checkers game online so that players can play against their friends or random opponents to have fun.

 ### Glossary and Acronyms
 > Provide a table of terms and acronyms.